zaiisao/Documentation/en/Interactive Broadcast/screensharing_ios.md

 }
 ```

-You can also refer to the [Agora Screen Sharing](https://github.com/AgoraIO/Advanced-Video/tree/master/Screensharing/Agora-Screen-Sharing-iOS) Sample Code to implement screen sharing on Android.
+You can refer to the [Agora Screen Sharing](https://github.com/AgoraIO/Advanced-Video/tree/master/Screensharing/Agora-Screen-Sharing-iOS) sample code to implement screen sharing on iOS.